 Do not exceed a 50/50 mixture of ethylene glycol and water.
 A stronger mixture of ethylene glycol will alter heat transfer properties of the coolant.
-A 50/50 mixture will provide freeze protection to -34° F (-37° C) as measured with an accurate hydrometer.
+A 50/50 mixture will provide freeze protection to -34°

+$F(-37^{\circ} C)$ as measured with an accurate hydrometer.

 The water used for engine coolant should be clean, low in mineral content, and free of any corrosive chemicals such as chloride, sulfate, or acid.
 Use distilled or soft water whenever available.
-Well water often contains lime and other minerals that eventually can clog the heat exchanger core or reduce cooling efficiency.
+Well water often contains lime and other minerals which eventually may clog the heat exchanger core or reduce cooling efficiency.